Finding a RoommatePage address: http://www.mnsu.edu/reslife/housing/new/roommate/finding_a_roommate.html

 At Minnesota State Mankato, there are three ways in which students can find a roommate:

-- You can look for a potential roommate using our roommate finder tool.
+- Browse for a roommate using our roommate matching software.

-- You can be assigned a roommate by our department.
+- Be assigned a roommate by our department.

 Here's a few facts about roommates on our campus: